 Let’s get to planning!
 We turned to travel expert Samantha Patil, who shared tips on how to throw an unforgettable Nashville bachelorette party.

 Meet the Expert

 Since Nashville has plenty of things to do, you can curate a trip there for any type of bride.
 Broadway is the heart of Nashville’s nightlife action where you’ll find all of the best spots to grab a drink and dance to live music.
 You’ll also want to pack comfortable yet trendy clothes for a Nashville trip.
-Anything from booties, nice sneakers, casual dresses to jeans would be perfect.
+Booties, nice sneakers, casual dresses, and jeans are perfect.

 What makes Nashville a good place for a bachelorette party?

 How much does a bachelorette party in Nashville typically cost?